 It may not be the first place that springs to mind for romantic breaks, but Scotland has much to offer when looking for something different and a wee bit extra special.

-Now I don’t know about you, but when I think of romance I tend to conjure up images of things, and places that are just a little bit different, away from all the usual sunspots and overcrowded beaches, hotels and restaurants.
+Now I don’t know about you, but when I think of romance I tend to conjure up images of things, and places that are just a little bit different, away from all the usual sunspots with overcrowded streets, beaches, hotels and restaurants.

 Relaxation, peace, solitude, slow pace, great accommodation and fine food, with stunning scenery do the trick for me every time.
 Of course, romantic breaks mean different things to different people, but what could possibly be better than having all of these things and setting the scene to have a romantic interlude with your loved one?